Guided Tours Offer Diverse Animal Experiences

 “We can engage guests more on a guided tour.
 Those are the people more likely to become members or even volunteers.”

 The “standard” tour is the Safari Tour, which takes guests through the 7.2-mile Gosdin Scenic Drive.
 It is available daily at 9 a.m., 10 a.m., 11 a.m., 12 p.m., 1 p.m., 2 p.m. and sometimes 3 p.m.

 “The great thing is it’s for all ages, from an infant to a senior citizen,” Whiting said.
 “Some of the specialty tours have age restrictions for safety and comfort reasons.
 The Safari Tour is also ADA-accessible, so guests requiring wheelchairs have the option for a tour.

 “Due to the nature of some other tours, they are not well-suited for a guest in a wheelchair.
 Our Safari Tours are accessible to everyone.
 Whether it is one guest or 20, we’ll gladly give a Safari Tour.”

 The Behind-the-Scenes Tour combines a Safari Tour with a visit to the Intensive Management Area (IMA), which is otherwise prohibited.
-It is available daily at 9 a.m. and 1 p.m. through May, and then 9 a.m. daily.
+It is available daily at 9 a.m. and 1 p.m.
+September through May, and then 9 a.m. daily from June through August.

 “If you aren’t staying overnight at Fossil Rim, the Behind-the-Scenes Tour is your best opportunity to see the animals in the IMA,” Whiting said.
 “It’s a three-hour tour, and usually 45 minutes of that is spent observing in the IMA.
 We get out of the vehicle at various points to get a closer look at some animal enclosures.
 If you are really interested in learning about some of the critically endangered animals we help here, this tour is a great event.”